LeNPaul/Lagrange/README.md

 ### RSS Feeds

-Atom is supported through [Jekyll-Feed](https://github.com/jekyll/jekyll-feed) and RSS 2.0 is supported through [RSS autodiscovery](http://www.rssboard.org/rss-autodiscovery).
+Atom is supported through [Jekyll-Feed](https://github.com/jekyll/jekyll-feed), and RSS 2.0 is supported through [RSS auto-discovery](http://www.rssboard.org/rss-autodiscovery).

+With Jekyll-Feed, you can set configuration variables such as `title`, `description`, and `author` in the `_config.yml` file.
+For RSS 2.0, uncomment the last two lines in the `_config.yml` file to activate RSS auto-discovery.

 ### Social Media Icons